-Most see it as an island cruption, viewed From the safe continent; not dreaming the same fire pent Within their clay that warps their own wrath spewed Through the red craters of that undistinguished corpse.
+Most see it as an island eruption, viewed From the safe continent; not dreaming the same fire pent Within their clay that warps The night with fluent alarm, their own wrath spewed Through the red craters of that undistinguished corpse.
 All that has reached them is the seismic thrill: The ornaments vibrate on the shelf; then they are still.
 Smugly we settle down Into our velvet and legitimate bed, While news-sheets are yet falling all over the town Like a white ash.
-Falling on one dead
+Falling on one dead And one can never by whole again.